OData/v3ProtocolDocument/OData Atom Format.markdown

 ### 6.1.1.
 The `atom:entry` Element ###
 An `atom:entry` element is used to represent a single resource, or entity, which is an instance of a structured type with an identity.

-The `atom:entry` element MAY contain an `atom:etag` attribute, representing an opaque string value that can be used in a subsequent request to determine if the value of the resource has changed.
+The `atom:entry` element MAY contain a `metadata:etag` attribute, representing an opaque string value that can be used in a subsequent request to determine if the value of the resource has changed.
 For details on how ETags are used, refer to the <todo:insert reference here> spec.

 ### 6.1.2.
 The `atom:id` Element ###
 The `atom:id` element defines a durable, opaque, globally unique identifier for the entry.
 Its content must be an IRI as defined in http://www.ietf.org/rfc/rfc3987.
 The consumer of the feed must not assume this IRI can be de-referenced, nor assume any semantics from its structure.